Skip to main content

 Import from a Public Network

-The subnet import public command imports a Subnet configuration from a running network.
+The blockchain import public command imports an Avalanche L1 configuration from a running network.

 The genesis file should be available from the disk for this to work.
-By default, an imported Subnet doesn't overwrite an existing Subnet with the same name.
+By default, an imported Avalanche L1 doesn't overwrite an existing Avalanche L1 with the same name.
 To allow overwrites, provide the --force flag.

 Usage: